belchercd/Tipster/README.md

 ## Notes

-- [ ] Creating the animation of the bill section was a challenging task to complete.
+- Creating the animation of the bill section was a challenging task to complete.
+Mainly because it barely understand the how aspect of the features.

 ## Credits

-- [ ] shutterstock images
+- shutterstock images

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library